ResearchComputing/Documentation/docs/software/spack.md

 ### Installing and Using Compilers with Spack

-In addition to standard software packages, you can use Spack to install compilers which are not currently available in the Alpine software stack.
+In addition to standard software packages, you can use Spack to install compilers which are not currently available in the Alpine or Blanca software stack.
 It is highly recommended to __NOT__ install compilers directly within the environment.
 Instead, we suggest that you first install the compiler outside of the environment.
 If it is installed directly within an environment, then it will depend on the default compiler within the environment.
 The following is our recommended way to install a new compiler and set it as the default compiler for your environment.

 1. Install the compiler outside of your environment (only needs to be done once):
     ```